A Copper and his Coat

 But to return to our story of the two young Bennetts and the police constable.
 The latter, having sauntered into the passage, as described above, took his stand with his back close to a door.
 He was also whistling in the sort of nonchalant manner which is intended to divert attention but generally only succeeds in attracting it.

 Then something odd happened.
 The door the whistling constable had his back to began to open.
 To be precise, it began to swing open, because it was one of a pair of swing-doors.
 The swing-doors opened into the public-house.
-And as they watched in growing fascination Alfred and William saw a hand slide forth through the open door towards the constable’s back.
-No doubt there was a second hand, belonging to the owner of the first, that was holding the door ajar.
+And, as they watched in growing fascination, Alfred and William saw a hand slide forth through the open door towards the constable’s back.
+No doubt there was a second hand that belonged to the owner of the first and was holding the door ajar.

 must not loiter or stand in an idle and listless manner, or gossip.